Bakoroba/machine_learning_trading_bot/README.md

 <img src="Delta_[Strategy - Actual]_SGD.png">

-2. It appears that the SGD modle improves the trading strategy in a similar way as teh best performer of the SVC i.e. changing the SVC  training dataset to 6 months.
+2. It appears that the SGD model improves the trading strategy in a similar way as the best performer of the SVC parameter tuning cases i.e. changing the SVC  training dataset to 6 months.
 See the plot below

 <img src="Delta_[Strategy - Actual]_SVC_vs_SGD.png">